Shuffle/Shuffle-docs/docs/configuration.md

 ### Redundancy
 TBD: We have yet to decide how this should be implemented for Shuffle.
 Per now, you may configure multiple instances with a load balancer, but there's no easy way to syncronize data between them to ensure they're in the same place.

+A good place to start is this blogpost by one of our contributors: https://azgaviperr.github.io/3-nodes-swarm/DockerSwarm/Stacks/Shuffler/

 ## Proxy configuration
 Proxies are another requirement to many enterprises, hence it's an important feature to support.
 There are two places where proxies can be implemented: